Azure/azure-powershell/src/Workloads/docs/Update-AzWorkloadsSapApplicationInstance.md

 # Update-AzWorkloadsSapApplicationInstance

 ## SYNOPSIS
-Puts the SAP Application Server Instance resource.
+Updates the SAP Application server instance resource.
+This can be used to update tags on the resource.

 ## SYNTAX